o3de/o3de.org/content/docs/userguide/gems/builtin/lyshine.md

 ---
-description: ' Use &ALYlong;''s LyShine gem to create dynamic UI interfaces for your games. '
+description: ' Use Amazon Lumberyard''s LyShine gem to create dynamic UI interfaces for your games. '
 title: LyShine
 ---